Lakany/MOLYN-SPAMMER1/README.md

-    ["moen1234567891"] = "You are banned from using this script", ["Fffgftgggf1"] = "You are banned from using this script", ["ONIRYTC"] = "You are banned from using this script", ["Love40Q4"] = "You are banned from using this script", ["."] = "You are banned from using this script"
+    ["moen1234567891"] = "You are banned from using this script", ["Fffgftgggf1"] = "You are banned from using this script", ["ONIRYTC"] = "You are banned from using this script", ["Love40Q4"] = "You are banned from using this script" }
-}

 -- Feedback System Configuration